tsy24/tp/docs/UserGuide.md

 :bulb: **Tip:**

-* You can remove a remark by leaving the remark input empty! e.g. [`viewElderly`](#411-view-all-elderly-viewelderly) followed by `remark 1 re/` removes the remark for the 1st elderly in NurseyBook.
+* You can remove a remark by leaving the remark input empty! e.g. [`viewElderly`](#411-view-all-elderly-viewelderly) followed by `remark 1 re/` or `remark 1` removes the remark for the 1st elderly in NurseyBook.

 </div>